infobloxopen/db-controller/docs/index.md

    - shape: The optional value of shape, see DatabaseClaim, specified here when defined by FragmentKey
    - minStorageGB: The optional value of minStorageGB, see DatabaseClaim, specified here when defined by FragmentKey
    - engineVersion: The optional version of RDS instance, for now Postgres version, but could be other types
-   - ReclaimPolicy: The optional ReclaimPolicy value defines policy, default delete, possible values: delete, recycle
+   - DeletePolicy: The optional DeletePolicy value for CloudDatabase, default delete, possible values: delete, orphan

 * defaultMasterUsername: Value of MasterUsername if not specified in FragmentKey
 * defaultShape: Value of Shape if not specified in FragmentKey or DatabaseClaim
 * defaultMinStorageGB: Value of MinStorageGB if not specified in FragmentKey or DatabaseClaim
 * defaultEngineVersion: Value of EngineVersion if not specified in FragmentKey or DatabaseClaim
-* defaultReclaimPolicy: The ReclaimPolicy policy default delete, possible values: delete, recycle
+* defaultDeletePolicy: The DeletePolicy for CloudDatabase, default delete, possible values: delete, orphan

 The configMap and credential secrets must be mounted to volumes within the pod for the db-controller.
 This ensures that when the keys are updated, the